Healthcare

 It is recommended for individuals who are not from the European Union to obtain private health insurance before coming to Portugal, especially as it is required for a visa grant.
 This insurance will assist in covering any necessary medical treatments during the settling-in process.

-How can an Expat hire a Portuguese private health insurance?
+How can an expat hire a Portuguese private health insurance?

 With private health insurance, there are many private doctors and healthcare facilities to choose from.
 All you need to do is contact a broker, or directly on the provider's website, your Portuguese NIF (Número de Identificação Fiscal), and pay the fee.